A Glimpse Into the AI-Powered Classroom of the Future by China's Fastest-Growing EdTech Company

 “Sometimes the AI is still a little bit dumb,” he says.
 “It’s based on a dataset, but the data doesn’t tell the whole story.”

 The system can’t detect cheating or plagiarism, for instance.
-When Tong visited a Squirrel AI classroom he watched a little girl Googling questions and copy-pasting information into the answer field.
-The AI would assume she’d grasped the material and dole out harder and harder questions.
+During one visit to a Squirrel AI classroom, Tong watched a little girl googling exam questions and copy-pasting information into the answer field.
+Unfortunately, the AI would wrongly assume she’d grasped the material and dole out increasingly difficult questions and lesson plans.

 The Shanghai-based startup, founded in 2014, is working with Carnegie Mellon University to develop a backend user interface where teachers can design and upload their own curricula and content.
 They’re also working on making it easier for humans to train the machine learning algorithms without having to write code.
 The ultimate goal is to empower the AI to “self-evolve” and adjust itself when a human provides feedback.